Fund to support local family seeking asylum!

-In the spring of 2017, a young family from Guatemala came to the U.S. to seek asylum and settled in this area.
-A grassroots group of local community members gathered to support the family, and in the spring of 2018 started this ongoing fund raiser to help with living expenses.
+It has now been more than 4 years since a young family from Guatemala came to the U.S. to seek asylum and settled in this area.
+A grassroots group of local community members gathered to support the family, and in the spring of 2018 started this ongoing fundraiser to help with living expenses.

-The family continues to face challenges this year.
+The family continued to face many challenges this year.
 Mom's father was hospitalized in L.A. for emergency medical treatment for several serious health conditions in late February.
-After 7 weeks,he was about to be discharged to a rehabilition center when he was diagnosed with Covid.
-Mom has been on the phone daily advocating with the doctors and nurses who are caring for him, as well as being with him by phone as much as possible.
-Navigating our health care system is proving to be challenging and stressful.
+After 7 weeks,he was about to be discharged to a rehabilitation center when he was diagnosed with Covid.
+Mom was on the phone daily advocating with the doctors and nurses who are caring for him, as well as being with him by phone as much as possible.
+Navigating our health care system proved to be challenging and stressful.

 Please note: We do not have non-profit status, so donations are not tax deductible.